Swim Times

 Try out a class!

-All participants are required to pre-book your spot in a class by using the My Y App, on-line scheduler or by phoning 902-752-0202
+YMCA Members: by using the My Y App, on-line scheduler or by phoning 902-752-0202 (front-desk)

 You will need: bathing suit, towel and photo I.D.
 (16+) or membership card. | You may want to bring: water bottle, lock, and flip flops or water shoes.